 - 6. The InstallAnywhere installation program requires that the PATH environment variable contain the location of the gzip program.
 InstallAnywhere uses the gzip program to uncompress the software files. .
-For example, you might enter: - In the Bourne shell, enter: PATH=/usr/contrib/bin:.:\$PATH export PATH - In the Korn shell, enter: export PATH=/usr/contrib/bin:.:\$PATH - In the C shell, enter:
+For example, you might enter:

+- In the Bourne shell, enter: PATH=/usr/bin:.:\$PATH export PATH

+- In the Korn shell, enter:

+export PATH=/usr/bin:.:\$PATH

+- In the C shell, enter:

+'''

-setenv PATH /usr/contrib/bin:.:\$PATH
+setenv PATH /usr/bin:.:$PATH

+'''

-- 7. As a user with root privileges, change to the directory where the FileNet Image Services installation program is located and start the installation program. - · Graphical mode
+- 7. As a user with root privileges, change to the directory where the FileNet Image Services installation program is located and start the installation program. - Graphical mode

-./is\4.2.0\hpintegrity.bin &
+./is\4.2.0\sun.bin &